theomata/hello-world/README.md

-This is my first github proj
+This is my first github proj #edited on github